Hemp Legalization in Canada

 The regulations define industrial hemp as “cannabis plants whose leaves and flowering heads do not contain more than 0.3% THC.”
 Any part of the plant identified in Schedule 2 of the proposed Cannabis Act, such as a non-viable seed or mature stalk without any leaf, flower, seed or branch, would fall outside the scope of the proposed Act.
 As such, activities related to these plant parts (such as their processing or sale) would not require a licence under the proposed Act.
 Further, as is currently the case under the Industrial Hemp Regulations, a licence would not be required for the sale of derivatives of seed and grain that contain 10 micrograms per gram of THC or less.

-The Cannabis Act and the new industrial hemp license set out clear guidelines for hemp.
+In 2018, the Cannabis Act and the new Industrial Hemp Regulations set out clear guidelines for hemp.
 The Cannabis Act clears the way for whole hemp plant utilization.
 Industrial hemp licenses would authorize the intra-industry sale of leaves, flowers and branches (or the whole plant).
 That means licensed industrial hemp producers can sell the flower to someone who has permits to process and sell CBD.

 Canada’s Commercial Hemp Industry

+Sales of hemp in Canada were estimated at $525 million in 2022, with $84 million in exports (over 90% went to the United States).
 According to marketing analysis reports by Technavio, the global industrial hemp market size is set to reach $6.47 billion by 2026 with a CAGR of 17.7%.
+Canada’s favorable climate and long daylight hours create optimal conditions for high-yield hemp cultivation.

 '70% ready to go' business plan templates